 Service label-Provides important information to identify your computer.
-When contacting support, you may be asked for the serial number, the product number, or the model number.
+When contacting support, you might be asked for the serial number, the product number, or the model number.
 Locate this information before you contact support.

-Your service label will resemble one of the examples shown below.
+Your service label will resemble one of the following examples.
 Refer to the illustration that most closely matches the service label on your computer.